aerinkim/cse544/hw4/hw4.md

 ### Questions
 For each question below, write in the file g.logic a program that computes the answer to that question.
 See the Example section below.

-3. (10 points) Find all descendants of Priscilla and their descriptions.
+1. (10 points) Find all descendants of Priscilla and their descriptions.
 Name your predicate `p1(x,d)`.
+(123 rows)

-4. (10 points) Find the woman/women with the largest number of children and the man/men with the largest number of children.
+2. (10 points) Find the woman/women with the largest number of children and the man/men with the largest number of children.
 For each individual, you should return the name of that individual, his/her description, and the number of children.
 Name your predicate `p2(x,d,n)`.
+(2 rows)

-5. (20 points) For each person x, we call a "complete lineage" any sequence x0=x, x1, x2, … , xn where each person is the parent of the previous person, and the last person has no parents; the length of the sequence is n.
+3. (20 points) For each person x, we call a "complete lineage" any sequence x0=x, x1, x2, … , xn where each person is the parent of the previous person, and the last person has no parents; the length of the sequence is n.
 If x has a complete lineage of length n, then we also say that "x is in generation n".
 Compute the minimum and maximum generation of each living person x.

     Name your predicate `p3(x,m1,m2)`, where x is a living person, and `m1`, `m2` are the minimal/maximal generation.
 (Hint: You may want to first compute all generations for all x: think about when can you say that x is in generation 0, and when can you say that x is in generation n+1.
 Of course x can be in multiple generations, e.g., x's mother is in generation 0 and x's father is in generation 2.
 Once you know everybody's generations, you can answer the problem easily.)
+(22 rows)

-6. (20 points) Compute all matrimonial common ancestors, MCA.
+4. (20 points) Compute all matrimonial common ancestors, MCA.
 Name your predicate `p4(x)`.
+(6 rows)

-7. (20 points) Find the mithocondrial Eve.
+5. (20 points) Find the mithocondrial Eve.
 Name your predicate `p5(x)`.
 Remember that you can utilize your predicates defined earlier.
+(1 row)

 #### Example